-This is a participatory workshop through which we define neoliberalism collectively, then make a list of institutions, industries, other entities, and global political and economic policies that make up the neoliberal military political economy.
+This is a participatory workshop through which we define neoliberal fascism collectively, then make a list of institutions, industries, other entities, and global political and economic policies that make up the neoliberal military political economy.

 Militarism and Paramilitarism:

 Through a participatory discussion we will take a brief look at the history of the U.S Military’s role in an ongoing campaign against indigenous people with a particular focus on the USA and Mexico.
 We will dig in deeper into an ongoing military strategy to criminalize indigenous land tenure and identity in order to secure political and economic interests as seen in the state of Oaxaca.
 Finally we will begin a discussion on the phenomenon of Narco-Paramilitarim, as seen in the State of Michoacan.